ragabzm/CRM/README.md

 See `backend/README.md` for the endpoint table and the reasoning.

+## Authorization

+Four seeded roles — Administrator, Supervisor, Agent, Customer — with a fixed capability matrix in `resource.action` form.
+No role builder, no endpoint that writes roles: the seeder is the only writer, so the model is one reviewable file identical in every environment.

+Every non-public endpoint carries an explicit capability and refuses with `403 application/problem+json` naming what was refused and who to ask.
+Hiding a control in the UI is a suggestion; the middleware is the refusal.

+The row-level ticket rule lives in exactly one place (`TicketVisibility`) and is never a global Eloquent scope — an architecture test fails the build if one appears.
+Department is a grouping and a filter, not a security boundary.

+Users and departments are deactivated, never deleted, so historical attribution survives; deactivating a department that still holds active tickets is refused with a count and a link, not confirmed away.

+See `backend/README.md` for the matrix and the reasoning.

 ## Modules and tiers

 Seven modules under `backend/app/Modules/`, each with `Domain/ Http/ Policies/